stanislavtz/Cat-Shelter-Workshop/README.md

 On single cat card, click "Change Info" button to render cat info form.
 Change information in forms and click "EDIT CAT" button to save changed cat data.

-On single cat card, click "New Home" button when new home is fount and remove cat from Shelter list.
+On single cat card, click "New Home" button when new home is fount and remove cat from cats list.